Cairi-S/Welcome-Foolish-Mortals/README.md

 ### Audio ###

-- All audio files were created by myself using [Sibelus](http://www.sibelius.com/download/index.html).
+- All audio files were created by myself using [Sibelus](http://www.sibelius.com/download/index.html) and edited using [Audacity](https://www.audacityteam.org/).

 ### Code ###

 While building the project I referenced a few online resources.

-- Thank you to [Traversy Media](https://youtu.be/6ophW7Ask_0) - I referenced their 'Guide for creating a modal with HTML CSS and JavaScript' video when creating the modals on the home and game pages.
+- Thank you to [Traversy Media](https://youtu.be/6ophW7Ask_0) - I referenced their 'Guide for creating a modal with HTML CSS and JavaScript' video when creating the modals on the Home and Game pages.

 - Thank you to freeCodeCamp.org for their [Simon Video Tutorial](https://www.freecodecamp.org/news/simon-javascript-game-tutorial/) - I took inspiration and, when I was most frustrated, hope from this video.